masterpointio/masterpoint.io/content/updates/migrate-off-tfc.md

 ## Checklist

-Here’s the promised [checklist](https://docs.google.com/document/d/1ibwIi3gKIx7KmhsnQtz8Xseb_gpLasC4wPMRyG57jiA/edit?usp=sharing).
+Here’s the promised [checklist](https://docs.google.com/document/d/1ibwIi3gKIx7KmhsnQtz8Xseb_gpLasC4wPMRyG57jiA/edit?usp=sharing) in GDoc form, which you can easily copy.
 This list covers common tasks, but you should review and customize them for your migration project’s unique needs.

 # Conclusion